dubrie/public/books.md

 ### Up Next
 - The Human Element by Loran Nordgren
 - Infinite Jest by David Foster Wallace
+- The Civilized Engineer by Samuel C. Florman
 - Earthly Order: How Natural Laws Define Human Life by Saleem H. Ali

 ### Books To Read List